 - Works with foster and biological families toward the attainment of permanency goal;

 - Represents clients’ cases in court and provides status updates regarding the child’s and/or the families’ psycho-social progress and Latin American Youth Center’s (LAYC)’s compliance with recommendations contained in the case plan, court-orders, and treatment plans

 - Responds to crisis situations and is part of rotating on call system;

 - Assists in placement of children and youth in LAYC homes;

 - Prepares court reports and submits them to court 10 days prior to a scheduled hearing;

 - Provides referrals based on clients’ needs and makes sure that clients receives necessary assistance;

-- Documents all contacts with youth, family members, LAYC staff and representatives from other agencies involved in the provision of the services in FACES and ETO a timely manner and in accord with clients, program and CFSA outcomes;
+- Documents all contacts with youth, family members, LAYC staff and representatives from other agencies in case management database in timely manner;

 - Attends meetings in and out of the LAYC in representation of the case;